KaloudasDev/next-hardened/README.md

 This project is licensed under the MIT License with additional security clauses - see the [LICENSE](LICENSE) file for details.

 **Redistribution** of this hardened template must maintain all security configurations.
-Removal of security headers or protections voids warranty.